 To lessen lightheadedness and dizziness reaction, slowly get up when rising from a lying or sitting position.

 The patient may also experience their hands and feet to be cold.
 This is due to the reduction of blood flow that is going through the hands and feet, to not make this effect worse, avoid smoking or the use of tobacco.
-When feeling cold, dress warmly to keep yourself warm.
+When feeling cold, and burning, dress warmly to keep yourself warm.

 For the serious side effects, some of these are: